dreaminhex/fintech_devcon/README.md

 ![Application Process Flow](assets/process_flow.png)

+📢 **REAL BIG FLASHY WARNING** 🚨

+This project is provided to you "as-is".
+It has no warranty, it is not intended to be prescriptive, absolute, or secure.
+It is ONLY provided as a demonstration of a concept.
+It does **not** necessarily contain all of the best and latest security practices, unit tests, perfect code, or anything else that should be ever used directly in production without deep and thorough review.
+This is a **concept**, not a **recipe**.
+I have done my best to provide clear guidance and mostly clean code, but with that said, I had < 3 weeks to put this all together, so it is not 100%, and it's simply not intended to be.
+Thank you.

+So, for any lawyers, attorneys, or armchair architects: DO NOT ATTEMPT TO USE ANY OF THIS CODE IN PRODUCTION WITHOUT THOROUGH REVIEW.
+Myself, and the company I represent, are in **NO** way responsible or liable for any use or misuse of this code.

 ⚠️ **IMPORTANT NOTES**

 - This software is designed to be compatible with all modern Windows, Mac, and Linux systems